PauloValini/PauloValini/README.md

 # About Me 🦉

 Hey!
-I'm Paulo Valini, a junior software engineer and writer passionate about art, philosophy, and creating cool (but mostly useless) projects.
+I'm Paulo Valini, a junior software engineer and writer passionate about creating cool (but mostly useless) projects.

 ---

 ### **Languages**
 - **C#**
-- **Rust** 🌱
+- **Rust**
 - **GDScript** 🌱

 ---